Pump Ed 101

 Centrifugal Pump Operation at Off Design Conditions - Parts 1 - 3

 In the mid eighties, Igor Karassik wrote a three part series that described the problems associated with off BEP operation.
 Part 1 explores radial thrust and temperature rise while Part 2 looks at internal recirculation and air binding.
-Part 3 discharge recirculation and discharge bypass's.
+Part 3 discusses discharge recirculation and discharge bypasses.
 All are written in a very understandable manner which is the goal of Pump Ed 101.
-These are scanned files and are approximately 5 meg each.
+These are scanned files and the resolution is not very good.
+In your Acrobat tool bar, increase the page size to 130% for an easier read.

 Download Part 1